 Filters too slowly for some.
 It can be hard to tell when filters need changing.

-Filters out all bacteria, viruses, and protozoa.
+Filters out bacteria, viruses, and protozoa.
 Filters particles, chemicals, and heavy metals.
 Improves odor and clarity of water.
-Makes it possible to drink water from sketchy sources.
+Makes it possible to drink clean water from sketchy sources.

-It takes a lot of pressure to push unclean water through its filter.
+Takes a lot of pressure to push non-clean water through its filter.

-Not all water purifiers are created equal, though, so it’s important to choose the right one for your water supply.
-That means knowing what type, storage capacity, and other features will work best for you, which can get pretty confusing.
+Not all water purifiers are created equally, though, so it’s important to choose the right one for your water supply.
+That means knowing what type, storage capacity, and other features would work best for you, which can get pretty confusing.

-A water purifier removes particles, sediment, chemical contaminants like chlorine and mercury, viruses, and bacteria from water.
-But while a water purifier can effectively filter contaminants from water, it can also remove minerals that are beneficial to your health like calcium, magnesium, and sodium.
+A water purifier removes particles, sediment, chemical contaminants like chlorine and mercury, viruses, cysts (protozoan parasites), and bacteria from water.
+But while a water purifier can effectively filter contaminants from water, it can also remove minerals that are beneficial to your health such as calcium, magnesium, and sodium.

 Fortunately, some purifiers are able to restore healthy minerals to the water after the filtering process, so your drinking water is as good for you as possible.